It is only in recent years that fiber laser cutting technology has begun to be widely used in the industry.

-The processing quality is one of those items that are difficult to put a numerical value on, so many customers don’t pay much attention to it when choosing a laser cutter.
+Processing quality is one of the items that are difficult to quantify, so many customers do not pay much attention to it when choosing a laser cutter.

-However, the aforementioned problems with scum are related to processing quality.
+However, the aforementioned problem with scum is related to processing quality.

-This means that you need to pay more attention to the quality of the processing by the laser cutter.
+Therefore, it is necessary to pay more attention to the processing quality of the laser cutter.

 Laser cutting machine kinematics

-In order to clearly show the difference in processing speed, it is necessary to improve the kinematic performance of the drive shaft, especially the acceleration and deceleration ability during cutting processing.
+In order to clearly show the difference in processing speed, it is necessary to improve the kinematic performance of the drive shaft, particularly the acceleration and deceleration ability during cutting processing.